Affinity Diagram Template

-We’ve all participated in brainstorming sessions that seemed to go nowhere.
-When so many people are sharing ideas and perspectives, it can be difficult to distill these conversations into a coherent takeaway.
-An affinity diagram is a powerful brainstorming tool.
-It organizes ideas according to their natural relationships to one another.
+An affinity diagram is a visual brainstorming tool that allows teams to organize ideas according to their natural relationships.
+We’ve all participated in brainstorming sessions that seemed to go nowhere, and with so many people sharing a large number of ideas and perspectives, it can be difficult to distill these conversations into a coherent takeaway.
+This is where an affinity diagram comes in handy.

 You can use an affinity diagram to generate, organize, and consolidate information that comes out of a brainstorming session.
 Whether you’re building a product, working through a complex problem, establishing a process, or piecing apart an issue, an affinity diagram is a useful and simple framework.

 Incorporate everyone’s perspective

 An affinity diagram gives each team member the opportunity to share their thoughts and ideas about the topic.
 By collecting everyone’s brainstorming ideas, an affinity diagram functions as a visual representation of a brainstorm that everyone can add to.

 Affinity diagrams are also a great way to discover novel connections between various components of a project.
 Synthesizing ideas into a simple visual framework allows teams to develop new solutions that they might otherwise miss.

 Finally, an affinity diagram template is a valuable tool of an organization that divides a project into various discrete components and allows you to dive deeper into each individual component.
 Organizing thoughts in this way can help you break up tasks and delegate responsibility.

 Teams and organizations use affinity diagrams in a variety of situations.
 When your brainstorming session feels like it’s devolving and there are too many ideas to capture, or when the issues are too large and complex to grasp, you can use an affinity diagram to cut through the chaos.